-This is a piece curated by Medium editors.
+This is a piece curated by Medium editors and has also been republished to Considerable.
 Because this is was already posted in full before it was curated and it is part of a series that will be hosted here, I will leave it up entirely.
 If you enjoy my writing and other non-Medium pieces, consider joining the program to support not just me, but other fantastic writers!

 The loss of an animal companion is unique to any other kind of loss from death.
 The grief is profound.
 Pets are not more or less meaningful in our lives than humans, they are just different.

 We choose everything about a pet’s life.
 The toys they have, the food they eat, when and where they eliminate, how they socialize, their medical care, and when they leave the house.
 Everything in their life is a result of our will.
 And although they require less oversight in adolescence and adulthood as they did when they were babies themselves, that our total choice and control over their lives never changes the way it would for a child who grows to adulthood and becomes independent.

 Your pet will always depend on you, fully, and that’s honestly a source of the joy they bring to our lives.
 Someone who always needs you feels so good to care for.
 We never stop parenting them; they never leave the nest.
 Despite their aging and intelligence, dogs, in particular, develop about the same mental capacity as a four-year-old.
 They truly are always children.

 Wikipedia’s definition as guilt as emotion goes like this: a cognitive or an emotional experience that occurs when a person believes or realizes — accurately or not — that they have compromised their own standards of conduct or have violated universal moral standards and bear significant responsibility for that violation.